 Mike and Lori Milken have joined with Warren Buffett and Bill and Melinda Gates in The Giving Pledge, which commits them to give the majority of their assets to philanthropic causes during their lifetimes.
 Read their pledge letter.

 In 2016, Milken joined with leaders of the International Finance Corporation (IFC – a member of the World Bank Group) and the George Washington University (GW) to create the IFC-Milken Institute Capital Markets Program at GW.
 The goal of this first-of-its-kind initiative is to create a network of practitioners – IFC-Milken Institute Fellows – in Africa and other emerging regions who will lead capital-market development in their countries.
 The Fellows who compete for admission to the program represent the brightest mid-career professionals from financial and regulatory institutions across developing and emerging economies.
-The first cohort of program Fellows are completing rigorous coursework at GW and obtaining hands-on work experience in the U.S. before returning to their home countries to implement what they’ve learned.
+The first cohort of program Fellows completed rigorous coursework at GW and obtained hands-on work experience in the U.S. before returning to their home countries to implement what they’ve learned.
 A second group of Fellows will arrive in Washington this fall.
 "Investing in their knowledge and skills,” said Milken, "will plant the seeds for robust capital markets and job growth.
 Our goal is to bend the arc of history toward greater progress by helping the Fellows to become agents of change producing economic expansion and meaningful lives for a rising population."

 Summing up the reason for Milken's profound impact in multiple fields, New York Times columnist David Brooks said (on CNN, April 24, 2011), "I was with Michael Milken recently and he's one of those guys who just soaks you in.
 He just wants to learn everything from every single person he meets.
 That is a pretty valuable trait."